Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Clean and safe streets of Japan

-Japan is recognized as one of the safest countries in the world.
-Its low crime rate means that even walking alone at night is relatively safe.
-The cleanliness of Japanese cities is another aspect that consistently impresses tourists.
-A culture of carrying your own trash home is deeply ingrained, maintaining beautiful and orderly streets throughout the country.
+Japan is widely known as one of the safest countries in the world.
+Crime rates are relatively low, and visitors can generally feel comfortable exploring even after dark.
+The country's cleanliness is another aspect that often impresses travelers.
+A culture of taking personal responsibility for one's trash helps maintain clean and orderly streets throughout the country.

 Unique Cultural Experiences